bernhardAxonIvy/doc/source/engine-guide/troubleshooting/_intro.rst

 If you encounter any problems, check the following sources:

-.. rubric:: Axon.ivy Community
+.. rubric:: Axon Ivy Community

-The `Axon.ivy Community <https://community.axonivy.com/>`_ (or the old `Axon.ivy Q&A <https://answers.axonivy.com/>`_) contains a considerable
-amount of questions and answers related to Axon.ivy Designer and Engine.
+The `Axon Ivy Community <https://community.axonivy.com/>`_ (or the old `Axon Ivy Q&A <https://answers.axonivy.com/>`_) contains a considerable amount of questions and answers related to Axon Ivy Designer and Engine.

 .. rubric:: Stack Overflow